jvalcher/termfu/README.md

 TTpppddd
 ```

-- The order and row of each header (`>h`) key binding in the configuration determines the corresponding title's position in the layout.
+- The order and row of each header (`>h`) key binding in the configuration determines the corresponding title's position in the header window.
 - Window (`>w`) size ratios and positions are determinded via "key-binding ASCII art."
 <br>